Michael Talbot (author)

-Michael Coleman Talbot (September 29, 1953 – May 27, 1992) was an American author of several books highlighting parallels between ancient mysticism and quantum mechanics, and espousing a theoretical model of reality that suggests the physical universe is akin to a hologram based on the research and conclusions of David Bohm and Karl H. Pribram.
+Michael Coleman Talbot (September 29, 1953 – May 27, 1992) was an American author of fiction and non-fiction.
+He wrote several books highlighting parallels between ancient mysticism and quantum mechanics, and espousing a theoretical model of reality that suggests the physical universe is akin to a hologram based on the research and conclusions of David Bohm and Karl H. Pribram.
 According to Talbot ESP, telepathy, and other paranormal phenomena are a product of this holographic model of reality.
+Talbot also wrote several horror novels.

 Early life

-Talbot was born in Grand Rapids, Michigan, on September 29, 1953, and grew up in Lowell, a nearby small town.
+Talbot was born in Grand Rapids, Michigan, on September 29, 1953, and grew up in nearby Lowell.
 He attended Michigan State University from 1971 to 1974 where he pursued an eclectic education.
 While he did quite a bit of writing at the time, he was also engaged in many other efforts.
 He taught himself how to play the piano by locking himself in piano rooms for long periods.
 He was a great fan of Scriabin.
 He spent quite a bit of time painting, and made friends with faculty in Art History to discuss art and culture.
-As a young man he had a great interest in the occult, which allowed him to spend hours entertaining small groups of friends with tales of poltergeists, UFOs, etc.
+As a young man he had a great interest in the occult, which allowed him to spend hours entertaining small groups of friends with tales of poltergeists, UFOs and similar phenomena.